 Hello, this is Tomomi, a.k.a @girlie_mac, sometimes without the underscore, such as girliemac at where don’t allow the special characters.
 To be honest, I totally regret that I gave myself such a silly handle name, especially because it is quite embarrassing to call myself girlie at my age.

-The original website was launched in 1996, started as “Tomomi’s Nerdy Web”, then renamed to “Girlie Macintosh!”, when the site got some popularity, and finally settled as GirlieMac! with the domain name later in the early 2000s.
-The initial purpose of the web site was to distribute cute icons I created and my original Kaleidoscope schemes to customize MacOS interface.
+I started using this handle name when I launched the original website, “Tomomi’s Girlie Macintosh!” in 1996.
+Later, I shortened the name to “GirlieMac!” with the domain name in the early 2000s.
+The initial purpose of the website was to distribute cutesy icons I created and my original Kaleidoscope schemes to customize MacOS interface.
 It was fun to involve awesome Mac communities at that time.
-I remember that we, Mac community members tried to support then-dying Apple by buying some AAPL stocks.
+I remember that we, Mac community members, tried to support then-dying Apple by buying some AAPL stocks.
 I paid $25/share.
-It was before, or around Steve’s come back.
+It was before, or around Steve’s comeback.

-Since then, my blog has become more of general web technology blog rather than Apple-related, as my career as a web developer had matured.
+Eventually my blog has become more of general web technology blog rather than Apple-related, as my career as a web developer had matured.

 In the end of 2013, I got sick of writing HTML of tech articles, I decided to set up Jekyll on my Github and start writing articles in markdown.

 My content has changes as my career changes- for a while, my focus was web development, web standards, and HTML5, as I was working with W3C.
 Later, expanded my topics with Node.js and more.

 After 2012, I have shifted my job from engineering to Developer Relations.
 Especially after 2014, I started writing a lot of tutorials and other technical content for my job, and also writing for the external media.
 This is why I am not writing for my own website as frequently.
 Oopsie.